 It is possible to have governments which can be described as partially authoritarian.
-Some have the structures which are associated with democracy but have suppressed opposition to become more authoritarian – as in Russia and Turkey for example.
+Some have the structures which are associated with democracy, and have leaders who were initially very popular, but who have suppressed opposition to become more authoritarian – as in Russia and Turkey for example.

 In Turkey, President Recep Tayyip Erdogan has also been consolidating his power.
 An Economist article, Recep Tayyip the First, described how “Mr Erdogan and his party, plus their ultranationalist allies, scored a double knockout in Turkey’s elections” in June 2018.
 “Though free, it was the most unfair election in Turkey in decades”.

 “Mr Erdogan has complete control of the executive, including the power to issue decrees, appoint his own cabinet, draw up the budget, dissolve parliament by calling early elections, and pack the bureaucracy and the courts with political appointees.”

 Both Russia and Turkey hold elections but there is no effective opposition in either country, so they are one-party States in practice whilst retaining the vestiges of democratic legitimacy.
 Human rights and freedom of the press are curtailed in both.
 Their populations cannot easily change their governments, but that does not necessarily mean that their leaders are unpopular.

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6311b.htm